2KAbhishek/tdo/README.md

 - `tdo todo` or `tdo t` to show all your pending todos
 - `tdo commit <path>` or `tdo c` to commit changes in path, happens automatically, only needed for plugins

-> Run `tod h` to get help info on the command line
+> Run `tdo h` to get help info on the command line

 ### 📁 Dir Structure